Tour Overview

 What kind of accommodation can I expect during the Inca Trail trek?

-During the trekking section of the Inca Trail, you will enjoy a fully supported camping experience in quality two-person tents.
-The camping setup includes a dining tent, a separate cooking tent, and where appropriate, a toilet tent.
+During the Inca Trail trek, you will enjoy a fully supported camping experience in quality two-person tents.
+The campsite includes a dining tent, a separate cooking tent, and where appropriate, a toilet tent.
 The team is on hand to ensure your comfort and safety.

 -

-Are there any restrictions on items I can bring to Machu Picchu?
+Are there any restrictions on what I can bring to Machu Picchu?

-Yes, there are several items prohibited in Machu Picchu, including drones, selfie sticks, tripods for cameras, walking sticks without rubber tips, backpacks exceeding 40cm x 35cm x 20cm, aerosol sprays, heels, sharp objects, banners or posters.
-Additionally, single-use plastic bottles and other single-use plastics are prohibited.
+Yes, there are several restrictions on items you can bring to Machu Picchu.
+Prohibited items include drones, selfie sticks, tripods for cameras, walking sticks without rubber tips, backpacks exceeding 40cm x 35cm x 20cm, aerosol sprays, heels, sharp objects, banners or posters, and single-use plastics such as bottles, bags, cups, and straws. ...more ...less

 -

-What is the difficulty level of the Inca Trail trek?
+What is the maximum elevation reached during the trek?

 -